himanshu-dixit/personal-gatsby-website/README.md

 The project was built using **React TS on Gatsby**.
 For styling **CSS Var + Emotion JS** was used.
 For basic BE, Firebase + lambda were used.

-The project is best suited to be deployed on Netlify.
-Can be deployed anywhere.
+The project is best suited to be deployed on Netlify, it is fast and easy.
+Although, it can be deployed on any JAMstack infra.

 ## 🚀 How to deploy